nehadyounis/cronscheduler/README.md

 This is a python package that can schedule tasks and execute them in parallel on specefici times, as well as logging all the jobs that have been done.

 ### Useage
-To use this package, import it to any project
+To use this solution, import Scheduler to the project
 ```python
 from scheduler import Scheduler
 ```